Mouse-GYM/auto-trainer/README.md

 ## Known Issues (partial)
 * Most implementations do not provide any or minimal error checking
 * Only a subset of settings is remembered between settings and configuration files are not yet supported
-* Cameras do not implement the offset params of the camera url
-* FLIR cameras are hard-coded to a number of values until supported as params in the camera url
 * There is no indication in the UI a camera is recording when in triggered mode
 * FLIR cameras are not always properly released if a script/UI crashes or is hard-killed
 * Acquisition UI uses a hardcoded list of cameras in `cameras.txt` in the root directory